InstituteCurieClinicalBioinformatics/TNBC4/README.md

 LAR_specific boxplot expression of ESR1, PGR, FOXA1, FOXA2, FOXA3, GATA3.

-The file ${DATASET}_paval.csv contains gene expression comparison between four clusters.
+The file ${DATASET}_pval.csv contains gene expression comparison between four clusters.
 Each cluster is compared to the other ones.

 Gathering informations leads to assign one of the four subtypes to each cluster.